Suite 3, Ground Floor, The Gateway,

 312 St Kilda Road, Southbank, VIC, 3006

-Using a 360 degree, bespoke approach, the Physiotherapists here at Performance Medicine are able to help you get to the bottom of what’s really going on and prescribe the appropriate strategy including hands on treatment and a tailored rehabilitation program.
+Our Physiotherapists here at Performance Medicine use a 360 degree approach.
+We are able to help you get to the bottom of what’s really going on and prescribe the appropriate strategy.
+It includes hands-on treatment and a tailored rehabilitation program.

-We have a highly trained and recognised team of physiotherapists who are experts in sports injury management.
+Our expert physiotherapists have extensive training and recognition in sports injury management.
 You can expect a thorough assessment, diagnosis, treatment and rehabilitation plan with a strategy that is tailored to you and your sport.
-Sports physiotherapy is a targeted approach by therapists trained to understand the complexity of injury, pain and performance enhancement as it relates to individual sporting needs.
+In other words, sports physiotherapy is a targeted approach.
+Our therapists understand the complexity of injury, pain and performance enhancement as it relates to individual sporting needs.

-Below are some treatment techniques that your Physiotherapists may use during your consultation.
+Here are some treatment techniques your Physiotherapist may use during your consultation.

 Almost all injuries or concerns require some form of movement correction, strength or mobility facilitation or exercise loading strategy to adequately allow healing and recovery.
-Your session is likely to cover these concepts and a specific exercise or rehabilitation program may be prescribed if deemed appropriate.
+As a result, your session is likely to cover these concepts and your physiotherapist may prescribe a specific exercise or rehabilitation program if they deem it appropriate.

-Spinal joint mobilisation or Spinal manipulation, is a physiotherapy technique.
-Where the natural joint movements are guided by the physiotherapist’s hands to relieve pain and increase joint range of motion.
-These techniques are commonly performed in the either lying on your front or back.
-A manipulation is a technique that is of small amplitude at high velocity .
-Which essentially means that your physiotherapist will take the affected joint to the end of its available range and quickly gapped.
-A crack can often be heard accompanying this technique.
+In spinal joint mobilisation, your physiotherapist guides the natural joint movements with their hands to relieve pain and increase joint range of motion.
+Your physiotherapist commonly performs these techniques while you lie on your front or back.
+A manipulation is a small-amplitude, high-velocity technique where your physiotherapist moves the affected joint to its end range quickly, often producing an audible crack.
+Consequently, a crack can be heard accompanying this technique.

 These techniques come in a variety of forms and are an important part of manual therapy performed by your physiotherapist or myotherapist.

-Neurodynamic mobilisation techniques are used to help nerves glide more freely between tissues and along their pathway.
-They may be used when treating spinal pain with associated neurological symptoms and arm or leg pain.
-These techniques can be performed by your physiotherapist or as part of a home exercise programme.
+Neurodynamic mobilisation techniques help nerves glide more freely between tissues and along their pathway.
+Your physiotherapist may use these techniques when treating spinal pain with associated neurological symptoms and arm or leg pain.
+They can perform the techniques in the clinic or guide you to include them in your home exercise program.

 There are many types of tape and taping techniques.
 Some of these include